Disney Hotstar India streaming app

 In the March of 2020, Hotstar softly launched an expanded service for a select group of users.
 This official launch was deferred until 3 April 2020, owing to the COVID-19 pandemic and IPL season postponement.

-The virtual red carpet premiere kicked off the platform with The Lion King and the Disney+ series The Mandalorian.
-The event had live interactions from popular actors like Rana Daggubati, Katrina Kaif, Shraddha Kapoor, Hrithik Roshan, and Tiger Shroff.
-Along with the launch, the price of the Hotstar Premium subscription has gone up.
+Disney Hotstar marked its grand launch with a virtual red carpet premiere featuring blockbuster titles like The Lion King and the highly acclaimed Disney+ series The Mandalorian.
+The event was made even more special with live interactions from popular celebrities such as Rana Daggubati, Katrina Kaif, Shraddha Kapoor, Hrithik Roshan, and Tiger Shroff.
+Alongside the launch festivities, Disney Hotstar also updated its pricing, with the Disney Hotstar Premium subscription seeing an increase to reflect its expanded content offerings.

 Star announced offering free service for migrant workers in Singapore until 21 July 2020 to boost morale against the challenges of the pandemic.